-Ref Services & Operations Pre-Handover and Year 1 (transition) Years 2-3 1.3 Management, Staffing and Culture Executive Leadership Team ("ELT"): The District has options with respect to appointing an ELT for the Hospital: a) Recruit individuals to the ELT: Presumably, the District would run a formal process to recruit the Hospital's ELT, starting with the CEO.
+Ref Services & Operations Pre-Handover and Year 1 (transition) Years 2-3 1.3 Management, Staffing and Culture Executive Leadership Team (ELT): The District has options with respect to appointing an ELT for the Hospital: a) Recruit individuals to the ELT: Presumably, the District would run a formal process to recruit the Hospital's ELT, starting with the CEO.
 However, there may be challenges recruiting individuals to ELT positions given the uncertainty around the long-term future of the Hospital.
 Conversely, there may be candidates attracted to the challenge and a shorter role duration (since there would be no assurance of job security at the ELT level if the District were to find another lessee to operate the Hospital in future).
 It is possible that some members of the ELT at DRMC may wish to continue in their role when the Hospital transfers to the District.
-The District can ascertain whether those individuals would be their preferred candidate.
-District End of the ELT (usually CEO and CFO but may include all other members of the C-suite) to manage day-to-day operations as well as a range of corporate and consulting services to provide strategic decision support.
+The District can ascertain whether those individuals would be their preferred candidate. b) Engage a management company: A hospital management company could be engaged by the District.
+Typically, management companies provide key executives in the ELT (usually CEO and CFO but may include all other members of the C-suite) to manage day-to-day operations as well as a range of corporate and consulting services to provide strategic decision support.
 ELT members placed by the management company are usually employed by the management company.
 Fee structure is often a pass-through of executive remuneration (including salary, benefits, bonus) as well as a management fee (which can be a fixed fee or relative to revenue or earnings).
 Some potential advantages of a management company include: Depth of expertise in all aspects of hospital management, analytic capability and insight drawn from other clients.
-Additional capacity as needed to support the ELT or Board on problem-solving and/or decision support.
-Access to talented executives and recruitment capabilities.
-The ELT recruitment responsibility (and cost) is typically covered by the management company.
-Access to administrative infrastructure (i.e., tools, templates, etc.) across finance, operations and clinical quality and possible access to outsourced corporate functions such as billing & collections, coding audits, etc. Flexibility Culture: Transitioning from a Tenet-operated for-profit hospital to a District-owned non-profit hospital would likely be a cultural shift in values and priorities.
+Additional capacity as needed to support the ELT ore Board on problem-solving and/or decision sup ELT: Culture: Transitioning from a Tenet-operated for-profit hospital to a District-owned non-profit hospital would likely be a cultural shift in values and priorities.
 The new ELT (and Board) would need to design an approach to ensure the District's values form part of decision-making context and vocabulary at every level of the Hospital (top-down).
 Succession Planning: In the event the District decided to recruit individuals to the ELT, it would retain responsibility for ELT succession planning.
 However, the assumed holding period of 3 years should mitigate the risk of turnover in the ELT.